cloudmesh-community/book/chapters/cloud/datacenter.md

 increased workload on its servers, the energy consumption of data centers is large not only to run the servers, but to provide the necessary cooling.
 Thus it is important to revisit the impact such data centers have on the energy consumption.
-One of the studies that looked into this is from 2016 and is published by [LBNL](https://cloudfront.escholarship.org/dist/prd/content/qt84p772fc/qt84p772fc.pdf) In this study the data center electricity consumption back to 2000 is analyzed while using previous studies and historical shipment data.
+One of the studies that looked into this is from 2016 and is published by [LBNL](https://cloudfront.escholarship.org/dist/prd/content/qt84p772fc/qt84p772fc.pdf) [@lbl-energy-usage] In this study the data center electricity consumption back to 2000 is analyzed while using previous studies and historical shipment data.
 A forecast is with different assumption is contrasts till 2020

 Figure Energy Forecast depicts "an estimate of total U.S.  data center electricity use (servers, storage, network equipment, and